 Beaches and nature near Merida

-Although Merida is inland it’s close enough to the coast to make it easy to escape the city and have a beach day or nature experience.
-The beaches are not on the Caribbean so don’t expect the turquoise waters of Cancun beaches but they are far less crowded and have their own unique, natural beauty.
+Merida is not a Mexican beach destination like Cancun.
+But although it’s inland it is close enough to the coast to make it easy to escape the city and have a beach day or nature experience.
+The beaches are not on the Caribbean Sea so don’t expect the turquoise waters of Cancun beaches but they are far less crowded and have their own unique, natural beauty.

 Progreso beach is just 20 minutes away making it an easy break from the city heat.
 There are some good seafood restaurants tables, chairs and umbrellas on the beach.
 Buses leave Merida every 10-15 minutes throughout the day.